rutgerhofste/notebook_gis_plotting/readme.md

-# Different plotting techniques for Jupyter Notebooks compared
+# A comparison of several plotting techniques for Jupyter Notebooks compared.

+if you miss a repo please PR.

 ## Geopandas